 One short lesson a day.
 Plain English.
 Every teaching traced back to the Quran or an authentic hadith.
-Written for the person who just said the Shahada and is wondering what is next.
+Written for the person who just said the Shahada and is wondering what comes next, by someone who has been there.

 Each lesson takes 3-5 minutes to read, plus one small task.